-- 3.1 At the Cabinet briefing on 7 September 2022, a report was presented outlining ongoing work to develop a housing strategy and explore the potential for a property company for the Borough.
-It set out the fundamental principles and the challenges as agreed at the Cabinet briefing on 22nd July 2022. - 4.0 Background and relationship to Corporate Strategy and/or Business Plans
+3.1 At the Cabinet briefing on 7 September 2022, a report was presented outlining ongoing work to develop a housing strategy and explore the potential for a property company for the Borough.
+It set out the fundamental principles and the challenges as agreed at the Cabinet briefing on 22nd July 2022.
+At this briefing the challenges and fundamental principles were agreed.

+4.0 Challenges